Smithsonian/wis/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-MPC WIS Project could always use more documentation, whether as part of the
+MPC wis.py Project could always use more documentation, whether as part of the
-official MPC WIS Project docs, in docstrings, or even on the web in blog posts,
+official MPC wis.py Project docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback